recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 module.
-Similarly, to have all these variations propagated to the missing transverse momentum, ``"MET"`` should be added to the :py:attr:`~bamboo.NanoAODModule.addToCalc` attribute.
+Similarly, to have all these variations propagated to the missing transverse momentum, ``"MET"`` should be added to the :py:attr:`~bamboo.NanoAODModule.addToCalc` attribute (or ``"METFixEE2017"``).

-With the default settings, only the nominal jet collection and MET are produced.
-The :py:meth:`bamboo.analysisutils.configureJets` and
+Next, a calculator must be added and configured.
-:py:meth:`bamboo.analysisutils.configureMET` methods provide a convenient way to correct the jet resolution in MC, apply a different JEC, and add variations due to different sources of uncertainty in the jet energy scale, for the jet collection and MET, respectively (the arguments should be the same
+This can be done with the :py:meth:`bamboo.analysisutils.configureJets` and :py:meth:`bamboo.analysisutils.configureType1MET` methods, which provide a convenient way to correct the jet resolution in MC, apply a different JEC, and add variations due to different sources of uncertainty in the jet energy scale, for the jet collection and MET, respectively (the arguments should be the same